Ciara Grant (footballer, born 1993)

-Ciara Grant (born 11 June 1993) is an Irish physician and professional footballer who plays as a midfielder for Heart of Midlothian of the Scottish Women's Premier League and for the Republic of Ireland national team.
+Ciara Grant (born 11 June 1993) is an Irish professional footballer who plays as a midfielder for Hibernian of the Scottish Women's Premier League and for the Republic of Ireland national team.
 Grant has previously played for Raheny United, UCD Waves and Shelbourne of the Women's National League, and for Women's Premiership club Sion Swifts.
 Immediately prior to joining Hearts, Grant played for Rangers.

 In 2010, Grant was a member of the Republic of Ireland under-17 squad who were runners-up in the 2010 UEFA Women's Under-17 Championship and quarter-finalists in the 2010 FIFA U-17 Women's World Cup.
 She won her first senior cap in November 2012.
 Outside of football Grant is a qualified medical doctor and worked as a lecturer for the Royal College of Surgeons in Ireland.
 She has also played Gaelic football for the Donegal county team.

 Early years

 Grant attended Woodlands National School in Letterkenny where her classmates included Mark English.
 Between 2005 and 2011 Grant attended the Loreto Convent Secondary School, Letterkenny, where she studied for her Leaving Cert.
 As a schoolgirl, Grant played association football for Lagan Harps and Kilmacrennan Celtic as well as representing her school.
 In 2009, she helped Kilmacrennan Celtic win the WFAI Intermediate Cup and in 2011 she was a member of the Loreto team that won the FAIS Senior Girls Cup, the top cup competition for girls' school teams in Ireland.
 Grant also played Gaelic football and basketball.
 Grant played for Donegal GAA in the 2010 All-Ireland Under-18 Ladies' Football Championship final.

 In basketball she played as a point guard for both her school and Letterkenny Blaze.